 UNM policies prohibit student access to the business operations budget.

 NMLR and NRJ have a shared account that enables them to successfully carry out their required recruitment and training events.
-Any funds remaining after the recruitment and training expenses are paid can be used for other purposes, including inviting speakers to campus and holding alumni relations events.
+Funds are transferred from the University to the events account on July 1, the beginning of UNM's fiscal year.

 The University will not reimburse tax paid on purchases.
 To avoid paying tax, you must provide the vendor with the journals' tax exempt certificate.

 Working with the Tribal Law Journal: TLJ editors are often part of the event planning process.
-Holding recruitment sessions and other events jointly is far more cost effective but requires careful planning because the TLJ has a separate budget and its funding sources come with a different set of restrictions on spending.
+Holding recruitment sessions and other events jointly is cost effective but requires careful planning because the TLJ has a separate budget and its funding sources come with a different set of restrictions on spending.

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.